leducduy520/MQTTClient/README.md

 - **ENABLE_THREAD_SANITIZER**: Enable Thread Sanitizer (default: **OFF**)
 - **ENABLE_LTO**: Enable Link Time Optimization (default: **OFF**)

+## Version Management

+This project uses semantic versioning (MAJOR.MINOR.PATCH) and automated version management through GitHub Actions.

+### Version Bump Rules

+- **MAJOR** version (X.0.0): Breaking changes
+- **MINOR** version (0.X.0): New features
+- **PATCH** version (0.0.X): Bug fixes

+### How Version Updates Work

+1. **PR Labels**:
+   - Add appropriate version label to your PR:
+     - `major`: For breaking changes
+     - `minor`: For new features
+     - `patch`: For bug fixes

+2. **Automated Updates**:
+   - When PR is merged, version is automatically bumped
+   - New version is calculated based on PR label
+   - CMakeLists.txt is updated
+   - New release is created

+3. **Release Notes**:
+   - PR description is used for release notes
+   - Version change information is added
+   - Release is tagged with new version

 ## Contributing

 We welcome contributions to improve MQTTClient!
 Here are some ways you can contribute: